Release Notes for Cisco Catalyst 9400 Series Switches, Cisco IOS XE Cupertino 17.7.x

 Complex Programmable Logic Device (CPLD)

 CPLD refers to hardware-programmable firmware.
-CPLD upgrades may be required to resolve firmware defects, or to support new features, but there may not be new versions with every release.
-CPLD version upgrade process must be completed after upgrading the software image.
+CPLD upgrades are not mandatory but may be required to resolve firmware defects, or to support new features.
+The upgrade process can be completed after upgrading the software image.
+There may not be new CPLD versions with every release.

 The following table provides ROMMON and CPLD version information for the Cisco Catalyst 9400 Series Supervisor Modules.
 For ROMMON and CPLD version information of Cisco IOS XE 16.x.x releases, refer to the corresponding Cisco IOS XE 16.x.x release notes of the respective platform.